Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

-Jimmy Butler and his Miami Heat teammates hit the court versus the Milwaukee Bucks in the 2023 NBA Playoffs, at 9:00 PM ET on Wednesday.
+The Miami Heat, Jimmy Butler included, match up versus the Milwaukee Bucks at 7:30 PM ET on Saturday in the 2023 NBA Playoffs.

+In this article, we dig into Butler's available prop bets, providing stats to help you figure out the best wagers to make.

 Jimmy Butler Prop Bets vs. the Bucks